sankara/next-transit-time/README.md

 ***WARNING: Don't take this too seriously.
 It's a hobby project***

-This is just a first cut.
-It works as in it gives the next ferry time assuming you are going from Oakland Jack London to San Francisco.

-Pending:

-- Extend to support all terminals (need to painstakingly type in the data)
-- Add validation and dialog interaction to get the source and destination from Alexa
+Next Transit Time is the API that powers the my-transit Alexa Skill.
+So far it can give time info for ferry schedules between San Francisco Ferry Building, Pier 41, Alameda and Oakland Jack London Square terminal.
+Will extend that in the future to support more terminals.

+Caveats:
+- All code as it is was written adhoc and requires refactoring and cleanup
+- Extensible data representation is needed to make it easy to add more data
+- Refactoring required to make it extensible
+-